Important real estate tips to know

 Alternatively you could invest in a commercial space and rent it out.
 Whatever you choose, if your selection is right for the market you are planning to rent it to, you will receive a steady income in the form of rent, and capital appreciation on the property itself.

 Identify all of the costs involved in purchasing, and then owning, your chosen property.
 You may need to make a sizeable deposit and consider the legal fees, realtor commissions and registration fees.
 In some cases, you might need to spend money on repairs and maintenance before you can move in or rent it out.
 Consider having a survey done to get an accurate gauge of the condition of the property so there are no nasty surprises after you’ve bought it.
 In Dubai the cost is borne by the buyer – but comes with valuable peace of mind.

-If you plan to rent out your property, you’ll need to consider the cost of a professional property management company.
+If you plan to rent out your property, you’ll need to consider the cost of a professional Properties for sale in UAE management company.
 Or if you manage it yourself, do you have the skills and time to accommodate the responsibilities in your schedule?

 Another thing to consider if you choose to rent out your unit is if you can afford to cover any property payments you need to make in the event you don’t have a tenant.
 What if something needs fixing?
 Determine if you need/want to carry out any upgrades and if so, set your budget.
 Always keep a good amount of cash in reserve to cover any unexpected costs, and ensure your tenant pays you an adequate security deposit so you’re covered if they damage anything.

 There are always running costs too – real estate developers often charge annual service fees based on the square footage of the property, and of course there are the usual ongoing maintenance costs and general repairs along the way.